ShaunJhingoor/AllAdventure/README.md

 ## Introduction

 All Adventure is a clone of All trails.
 All trails allows users to view different trails.
-Also, allows users to interact in there community by leaving revies on trails.
+Also, allows users to interact in there community by leaving reviews and ratings on trails.
 As someone who loves nature, I wanted to create a website that anyone can use to find a trail near them and get outside.
-I implmented features that allow users to create a profile to leave reviews and view trails, a map that allows users to see the locations of different trails in New York, and users can search for a trail by name.
+I implmented features that allow users to create a account to leave reviews and view trails, a map that allows users to see the locations of different trails in New York, and users can search for a trail by name or difficulty.

 * Languages: Javascript, Ruby, HTML, and CSS
 * Frontend: React-Vite